biiraj01/javascipt-day-3/README.md

 # javascipt-day-3

-today i leraned about arrays ,loops and methods in arrays in javascript.
+today i learned detail about arrays,functions and methods in javascript.